-Mount Sinai is located in the place where God appeared to Moses in the Burning Bush, below the Mount of the Decalogue.
-In the providence of God, it is also on this site where the holy relics of Saint Catherine are consecrated.
+Mount Sinai is located at the place where God appeared to Moses in the Burning Bush, below the Mount of the Decalogue.
+In God's providence, it is also at this site that the holy relics of St. Catherine are enshrined.
 This is the oldest inhabited Christian monastery, with a history dating back seventeen centuries.

 It was built in the year 527 A.D by the emperor Justinian, on the remains of a chapel erected by the empress Helena in 337 A.D, at the point where tradition has it that Moses saw the burning bush and God speak to him there.

 St. Catherine suffered martyrdom in Alexandria in the 4th century.
 According to the story, she was tortured on the wheel, beheaded, and taken away by angels.
 The monastery took its name in the 10th century when monks claimed to have found her body intact on the mountain of Saint Catherine, the highest mountain in Egypt (2642 m).